Gen3 - Hardware - Hydraulic Cylinder Porting Instructions

 Cylinder Porting Directions

-1. Raise the boom and take support on a suitable stand or frame.
+1. Raise the boom and take support of that boom, on a suitable stand or frame.

 2. Isolate the machine and place the tag.